National Bohemian hasn’t been made in Baltimore for decades. Not that anyone seems to care.

 A six-pack of National Premium at Wells.

-Exhibit A: On a hot summer night, in the heart of Canton, two twentysomething bros are walking their dogs with happy-hour beers sneakily in hand.
+Exhibit A: On a hot summer night in the heart of Canton, two twenty-something bros are walking their dogs with happy-hour beers sneakily in hand.
 White cans.
 Old-school labels.
 But not Natty Boh.
 Miller Lite.

 Not that the two products are all that different anymore.
 In fact, until just a few years ago, they were made at the same facility.
 Now, Boh comes out of the old Rolling Rock factory in Latrobe, Pennsylvania.
-Both are light, at about four-percent alcohol by volume.
+But both are light, at about four-percent alcohol by volume.
 Both are inexpensive, around 10 bucks a 12-pack.
-Both are comforting in their consistency, like a McDonald’s hamburger.
+Both are comforting in their consistency, kind of like a McDonald’s hamburger.
 They are those classic, crisp, fizzy, no-frills, nothin’-fancy, yellow beers of every American’s mind’s eye.
 Like the emoji of a mug cheers.

 It used to be said that if you walked into a Baltimore bar, nine of out 10 pints poured were National, with the other being one of those Midwest big guys.
 And while those numbers have certainly shifted, Boh does stay in rotation and, in plenty of establishments, it is still the bestseller, even above the high-quality craft beer that’s actually made here.